Wilheimbeta/CMU-24696-WearableHealthTechnology-Programming/README.md

 # Project Description

-HAR can provide clinicians with real-world data, for more personalized and proactive patient care and research at a low cost.
+HAR with great generalizability can provide clinicians with real-world data, which assists on more costonmized patient care and low-cost research.

 The ideal generalized HAR model is expected to have following three features:
-1. Low-cost, wearable-based HAR enables remote monitoring, reducing clinic burden and improving rural healthcare access.
+1. Reduction on clinic burden and improvement on rural healthcare access through reduction of cost and enabling remote monitoring by wearable-based HAR.
-2. Robust cross-device models ensure advanced health tracking is not limited to expensive, proprietary ecosystems.
+2. Reduction on limitation of expensive prorietary ecosystems for advanced health tracking through robustness of models on cross-devices scenario.
-3. Transparent evaluation and explicit reporting of effects and parameter trade-offs promotes reproducible and clinically interpretable HAR research for future improvement
+4. Transparent evaluation and explicit reporting of effects and parameter trade-offs promotes reproducible and clinically interpretable HAR research for future improvement

 For fulfilling this expectation, LIMU-BERT-X and SSL-Wearable (HARNet) are induced.
+Here are some features attractive for selection.

 LIMU-BERT-X: Random Crops